 Canola oil comes from the seeds of the canola plant, usually found in Canada.
 Once harvested, canola seeds are taken to a facility where they are crushed to release the oil contained within the seed.
 This oil is then further refined and bottled as canola oil.

-Canola oil contains good amounts of monounsaturated fats, omega 3 and omega 6 fatty acids, and has more than 90% good fats, which helps cut cholesterol levels.
+Canola oil contains good amounts of monounsaturated fats, omega 3 fatty acids, and has more than 90% good fats, which helps cut cholesterol levels.
 It is naturally rich in vitamins E and K and helps reduce skin problems and ageing signs like acne, fine lines, wrinkles, blemishes and spots apart from helping in maintaining coagulation of blood.

 Canola oil has 7% saturated fat, compared to 9% for sunflower oil, 13% for corn oil, and 14% for olive oil, which is less than any other usual cooking oil out there.
 It also absorbs 30 to 40 per cent less oil than other oils on the market.